digital-pros/commerce-authorize/README.md

 - Craft 3 (or later)
 - Craft Commerce 2

-This gateway is a commercial plugin for Craft 3 and can be installed using the Craft plugin store, or by updating the composer.json file to require this gateway plugin.
+This gateway is a commercial plugin for Craft 3 and can be installed using the Craft plugin store, or by updating the composer.json file to require this gateway.

 ```composer require digital-pros/commerce-authorize ```